LeonMunz/OAI_Whisper/README.md

 ``pip install setuptools-rust``

 ## Usage
-To test whisper, a 30 second excerpt is stored as an mp3 file in the audio folder.
+To test Whisper, an audio file can be stored in the "audio" folder.

 ## Results